hgilani/analytics.js/README.md

 After you determine what traits and actions you want to track, add identify statements where you have access to the visitor object.
-Then, add track statement whenever the user performs actions that are important to you.
+Then, add track statement whenever the visitor performs actions that are important to you.

 If applicable, we recommend tracking actions such as: